lordReddx/lordReddx/README.md

 - 👯 I’m looking to collaborate on good mods.
 - 🤔 I’m looking for help with code.
 - 💬 Ask me about your boring life.
-- 📫 How to reach me: YYou can find me on this Discord server: https://discord.gg/AGBJTtsjEr my nickname is RePoweRED#3840.
+- 📫 How to reach me: You can find me on this Discord server: https://discord.gg/AGBJTtsjEr my nickname is RePoweRED#3840.
 - 😄 Pronouns: Any helicopter you want, but a router-copter is better.
 - ⚡ Fun fact: Gigibus sus.